 Plan for Emergencies

-It never fails that something goes wrong the moment you seem to have a little bit of extra money left over at the end of the month.
+It never fails that something goes wrong the moment you seem to have a little bit of extra money left over at the end of the month, this sticks to smart money management.
 Don’t forget to teach your teenager that emergencies cropping up or there are always some type of unexpected expenses that happen.
 But if they are prepared and have a savings account to use, they don’t have to worry about how they are going to pay for this or that.

 Teach them that it is not wise to spend any extra money they have at the end of the month on frivolous items or things that aren’t considered necessary.
 They need to always keep an emergency stash of money set aside to plan for those unexpected bills.
 Here are a few examples: unexpected medical bills, to fix the air conditioner in their home (unless they rent), for a car accident, other types of insurance claim (ie hail damage or bird hitting the windshield), etc.

 If your child gets an allowance, you should begin teaching them how to budget their money at an early age.
 This allows you the opportunity to teach them to save up their money.
 If not, your child’s first paycheck is a great way to start teaching them how to stretch their money and learn how to prepare a monthly budget.
 Here are some examples of real-life budgeting skills:

 - Practice grocery budget – Pick up a newspaper on Wednesday and hand them a grocery ad.
 Give them your currently weekly budget that you would typically spend to spend in order to buy a week’s worth of groceries.
 Then have them help you plan a week’s worth of meals.
 The goal of this exercise is to teach them how to plan meals for the entire week using the ad and a set budget.
 You can also teach them how to stretch your grocery budget here.